margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 It's a land of many.
 It's a country created by trailblazers.

+It's a tale of two sides both fighting for freedom.

 *It's a grand old flag, it's a high flying flag* Nothing like that good old flag waving on old porches and construction sites